Case: Kustaankartano – Artificial intelligence improves quality of life

 The development of machine vision application

-The application also saves the boundaries of the outdoor area and monitors that they are not exceeded.
+The machine vision application also saves the boundaries of the outdoor area and monitors that they are not exceeded.
 Should any of the residents decide to leave the area, an immediate alert will be made to the staff.
-Thus the application improves outdoor safety.
+Thus, the machine visions application improves outdoor safety.

 Challenges in the project were caused in particular by the monitoring of several simultaneous objects from one camera to another, as well as the monitoring of several simultaneous video images with sufficient accuracy, but still effectively.
 To cover the whole area, several cameras were needed, and trees and other obstacles created more challenges for the placement of the cameras.